-Strategic Policy Planning UNEP (2015), Sustainable Consumption and Production Policies and Initiatives in Eastern Europe and the Caucasus: Review of Progress and Way Forward, Geneva (English) Green Growth Indicators EaP GREEN (2016), Measuring the Green Transformation of the Economy: A Guide for EU Eastern Partnership Countries.
-Paris (English and Russian) Access to finance for green investment OECD (2016), Environmental Lending in EU Eastern Partnership Countries, OECD Publishing, Paris.
-(English) Reform of environmentally harmful subsidies OECD (2017 forthcoming), Energy Subsidies in EU Eastern Partnership Countries, Paris Creating market incentives for greener products OECD (2015), Creating Incentives for Greener Products: A Policy Manual for Eastern Partnership Countries, OECD Publishing, Paris (English) Greening SMEs • EaP GREEN (2015), Environmental Policy Toolkit on Greening SMEs in EU Eastern Partnership Countries (English and Russian).
-SEA and EIA UNECE (2015), Practical Guidance on reforming legal and institutional structures with regard to the application of SEA procedure in accordance with the UNECE Protocol on SEA.
+Strategic Policy Planning UNEP (2015), Sustainable Consumption and Production Policies and Initiatives in Eastern Europe and the Caucasus: Review of Progress and Way Forward, Geneva (English and Russian).
+Green Growth Indicators EaP GREEN (2016), Measuring the Green Transformation of the Economy: A Guide for EU Eastern Partnership Countries.
+Paris (English and Russian) Policy Highlights (English and Russian).
+Access to finance for green investment OECD (2016), Environmental Lending in EU Eastern Partnership Countries, OECD Publishing, Paris.
+(English) Discussion paper on Unlocking private finance for energy efficiency, and greener, low-carbon growth in EaP countries and Central Asia, 2017 (English and Russian).
+Reform of environmentally harmful subsidies OECD (2017 forthcoming), Energy Subsidies in EU Eastern Partnership Countries, Paris Creating market incentives for greener products OECD (2015), Creating Incentives for Greener Products: A Policy Manual for Eastern Partnership Countries, OECD Publishing, Paris (English) Roadmap for Policy Action (English and Russian) Greening SMEs EaP GREEN (2015), Environmental Policy Toolkit on Greening SMEs in EU Eastern Partnership Countries (English and Russian).
+Policy Highlights (English and Russian) SEA and EIA UNECE (2015), Practical Guidance on reforming legal and institutional structures with regard to the application of SEA procedure in accordance with the UNECE Protocol on SEA.
 UNECE (2015), Overview of legislative and administrative reforms for implementing strategic environmental assessment in Eastern Europe and the Caucasus (English and Russian).
 UNECE (2016), Protocol on Strategic Environmental Assessment, Facts and Benefits, Geneva.
 (English and Russian).
-UNECE (2017), Manual on Strategic Environmental Assessment for Trainers.
+UNECE (May 2017), Manual on Strategic Environmental Assessment for Trainers.
+(Draft version in English and Russian).
 Video on benefits of SEA and the Protocol on SEA (English, Russian, Georgian, Azerbaijani and Ukrainian).
 Sustainable Public Procurement UNEP (2012) Sustainable Public Procurement Implementation Guidelines Introducing UNEP's Approach.
 (English).
 Organic Agriculture An exporter toolkit on accessing the EU market and on marketing, packaging and branding of organic products (English).
-Success stories of organic producers of the EaP region entering the EU market with their organic produce (launch in June 2017).
-RECP RECP technology pocket guides for SMEs in selected production sectors: dairy production; construction materials and chemicals prototyped (English, Russian and national languages).
+Success stories of organic producers of the EaP region entering the EU market with their organic produce.
+RECP Regional RECP technology pocket guides for SMEs in selected production sectors: dairy production; construction materials and chemicals prototyped (English, Russian and national languages).
+RECP Clubs Facilitator Manuals and RECP Clubs Workbooks.